© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bridge, east end of Tilford Common is a scheduled monument protected by Historic England under reference 1005938.
 View the official record →

-Bridge, at the east end of Tilford Common, is a medieval structure forming part of the ancient crossing infrastructure of the Wey valley in Surrey.
+Bridge, at the east end of Tilford Common, is a medieval structure that survives as a stone bridge crossing the River Wey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005938.

 Bridge, east end of Tilford Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005938.